tonki486/es-theme-switch-jelos/README.md

-# Nintendo Switch Theme for RetroPie
+# Nintendo Switch Theme for EmulationStation using 480x320 displays
 Over the last few days I have been working on this theme further.
 I updated all the icons a few days ago and decided to update the rest of the theme.

 (Pictures Below)